yummiesfromscratch/yummiesfromscratch.github.io/_drafts/2015-03-12-nocarb-nut-pie-crust.md

 - pinch of salt

 ### Instructions
+1. Preheat over 350 F.
 1. In a processor, process walnut, dates, baking soda and salt.
 1. Add butter and pulse processor until well blended.
 1. Shape nut mixture on 2 small tart pan.
+1. Bake for 15 min (with a pan on the bottom to prevent bottom from burning).
+1. Wait until pie crust cool before carefully removing from pan.

 [1]: